hypertrack/live-app-ios/README.md

 ![Placeline](assets/placeline.gif)

 The  Placeline is powered by HyperTrack mobile SDK which collects location and activity data for your users.
-It includes segments like stop, walk, and drive.
+It includes segments like stop 🛑, walk 🚶‍♀️, and drive 🏎️.

 ## Live Location Sharing
 The other important feature of Hypertrack Live powered by hypertrack SDK is Live Location Sharing.